Jiuzhaigou: Access

-Jiuzhaigou, compared with other high-traffic scenic spots in China, can be difficult to reach by land.
-The majority of tourists reach the valley by a ten-hour bus ride from Chengdu along the Min River canyon, which is prone to occasional minor rock-slides and, in the rainy season, mudslides that can add several hours to the trip.
+Jiuzhaigou, compared with other high-traffic scenic spots in China, is still relatively difficult to reach.
+Until the opening of the Sichuan—Qinghai Railway in 2024, the majority of tourists reached the valley by a ten-hour bus ride from Chengdu along the Min River canyon.
 The new highway constructed along this route was badly damaged during the 2008 Sichuan Earthquake, but has since been repaired and the road is open to public buses and private vehicles.

 Since 2003, it has been possible to fly from Chengdu or Chongqing to Jiuzhai Huanglong Airport on a 11311 ft mountain side in Songpan County, and then take an hour-long bus ride to Huanglong, or a 90-minute bus ride to Jiuzhaigou.
 Since 2006, a daily flight to Xi'an opens in the peak season.
 In October 2009, new direct flights were added from Beijing, Shanghai, and Hangzhou.

-Jiuzhaigou is served by the Huanglongjiuzhai railway station, opened on 30 August 2024.
+Huanglongjiuzhai railway station, opened on 30 August 2024, is the closest station to Jiuzhaigou, some 90 minutes away by car.
 The station forms part of the Sichuan—Qinghai Railway.